With all the talk about culture, where does art fit in?

 To be seen

 There's an artist in all of us.
 We all seek recognition for self-expression in our own ways.
 Painting, singing, tweeting, making TikToks, graphic design.
-It's all self-expression stored in media meant to be seen by others.
+All of it is self-expression stored in media meant to be seen by others.

 What sets renowned artists apart is the scale at which they achieve recognition.